Elastic CRFs for Open-ontology Slot Filling: Experiments

 For the cross-domain tasks, we train models on one domain and test on the other.
 The common slots such as \texttt{time}, \texttt{date} are treated as known slots while the rest as unknown slots, such as \texttt{theatre\_name}, \texttt{restaurant\_name}.
 The evaluation metrics are the average exact-matching accuracies for values from known slots, unknown slots and total slots on the target domain.
 As shown in Table \ref{tab:cross-domain}, eCRFs outperform other models in all conditions.
 In the cross-domain tasks, although there are some overlapping between the known slots on the two domains, the user utterances are different in expressing those slots and values.
 These results demonstrate that our eCRFs have greater generalization ability.

-Fig. 4, 5, 6 show the prediction results for the same utterance on the movie domain with the eCRF and CT models.
-Fig.4 illustrates the predicted scores with only node potentials for eCRFs, while Fig.5 gives the predicted scores with both node and edge potentials.
-It can be seen that the boundaries of slot labels for some slots are mistakenly placed in Fig.4, e.g. the value ``\textit{licoln square cinemas}" for the unknown slot \texttt{theatre\_name} is falsely predicted as two values ``\textit{licoln}" and ``\textit{square cinemas}".
-When taking both node and edge potentials into account, correct predictions are obtained for all the three slots as shown in Fig.5.
-The output probabilities of slot labels for the CT model are shown in Fig.6.
-Although the CT model gives the right prediction for the known slot \texttt{date} and unknown slot \texttt{\#tickets}, it mistakenly predicts the value for the unknown slot \texttt{theatre\_name} as ``\textit{licoln square}", as it fails to learn the semantic relations between slot labels.
+Figures \ref{fig:eCRF-node-potentials}--\ref{fig:CT-probability} show the prediction results for the same utterance on the movie domain with the eCRF and CT models.
+Figure \ref{fig:eCRF-node-potentials} illustrates the predicted scores with only node potentials for eCRFs, while Figure \ref{fig:eCRF-all-potentials} gives the predicted scores with both node and edge potentials.
+It can be seen that the boundaries of slot labels for some slots are mistakenly placed in Figure \ref{fig:eCRF-node-potentials}, e.g., the value ``\textit{lincoln square cinemas}" for the unknown slot \texttt{theatre\_name} is falsely predicted as two values ``\textit{lincoln}" and ``\textit{square cinemas}".
+When taking both node and edge potentials into account, correct predictions are obtained for all the three slots, as shown in Figure \ref{fig:eCRF-all-potentials}.
+The output probabilities of slot labels for the CT model are shown in Figure \ref{fig:CT-probability}.
+Although the CT model gives the right prediction for the known slot \texttt{date} and unknown slot \texttt{\#tickets}, it mistakenly predicts the value for the unknown slot \texttt{theatre\_name} as ``\textit{lincoln square}", as it fails to learn the semantic relations between slot labels.